-Base salaries for all of the NEOs, are disclosed in the Summary Compensation Table on page 35 of this Proxy Statement.
+Base salaries for all of the NEOs, are disclosed in the Summary Compensation Table on page 41 of this Proxy Statement.

-Incentive Bonus Plan
+Incentive Bonus Plans

-The Company's annual incentive bonus plan in which NEOs participate reflects the Compensation Committee's belief that a meaningful component of executive compensation should be contingent on the Company achieving performance targets, thereby introducing a significant element of "pay for performance" and appropriate incentives to produce superior results.
+The Company's annual incentive bonus plans in which NEOs participate reflects the Compensation Committee's belief that a meaningful component of executive compensation should be contingent on the Company achieving performance targets, thereby introducing a significant element of "pay for performance" and appropriate incentives to produce superior results.

-For 2015, the Compensation Committee approved an incentive bonus plan in which 65% of the target bonus for most plan participants (including each NEO) was tied to a revenue target, and 35% was tied to a non-GAAP operating margin target.
-With respect to Mr. Ben-Natan, his individualized incentive plan was based 50% on the Company incentive bonus plan metrics and 50% on performance against the Company's Cable Edge business revenue and contribution profit targets.
-With respect to Mr. Stromeyer, his individualized incentive plan was based 80% on performance against a sales quota target under the Company's sales incentive plan and 20% on the Company's incentive bonus plan metrics.
-The Compensation Committee approved these bonus plans and bonus plan components to focus the NEOs and other incentive plan participants on revenue growth and improved profitability.
+For 2016, the Compensation Committee approved a corporate incentive bonus plan (the "Corporate Bonus Plan") in which 60% of the target bonus for most plan participants (including the NEOs) was tied to quarterly and full-year non-GAAP operating profit targets, 30% was tied to quarterly and full-year non-GAAP operating expense targets, and 10% was tied to a full-year non-GAAP new product bookings target.
+With respect to Mr. Ben-Natan, his individualized incentive bonus plan (the "Cable Edge Bonus Plan") was based 25% on the Corporate Bonus Plan, 25% on performance against the Company's quarterly and full-year non-GAAP Cable Edge business revenue targets, 25% against achievement of a full-year non-GAAP new product bookings target, and 25% against achievement of certain strategic milestones.
+The Compensation Committee approved these bonus plans and bonus plan components to focus the NEOs and other incentive plan participants on improved profitability and new product bookings.